Lusca Irish Wine

 In 2002 we planted our vineyard, using quite a few different varieties of both wine and table/dessert grapes.
 We have whittled the dessert grapes down to a couple of varieties which grow well for us and produce the most delicious grapes.
 We have also whittled down the wine varieties to a few which work well for us and produce consistently good wine.

-We call our wine Lusca, Gaelic for Lusk, meaning 'vault' or 'cave'.
+We call our wine Lusca, Gaelic for Lusk, the village where our vineyard and orchard are located, meaning 'vault' or 'cave'.
 Our label bears an image of the historic Round Tower of Lusk, which our vineyard looks out upon, one mile to the east.

-Our wine grapes consist mainly of Cabernet Sauvignon, Merlot, Dunkelfelder, and Rondo for our reds, and Sauvignon Blanc, Schoenburger and Gewuerztraminer for the whites.
-At present we have a very tiny total production of around 350 bottles per year, and we hope to increase that to around 1000 bottles over the next few years.
+Our wine grapes consist mainly of Cabernet Sauvignon, Merlot, Dunkelfelder, and Rondo, all for red wine.
+Until recently we also had vines of Sauvignon Blanc, Schoenburger and Gewuerztraminer for white wine, but we have removed these and replaced them with new red wine varieties.
+At present we have a very tiny annual production of around 500 bottles per year.
+With the additional vines we have recently planted, we hope to increase that to around 2,000 bottles over the next few years.

 Growing the wine